Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Selection wrapping

-* When multiple options are selected in a multi-select list, selections will populate the input and eventually will have to wrap, in order to fit.
+* When options are selected from the Dropdown multi-select option list, selections will populate inside the select box.
+Multiple selections should wrap within the select box to fit all.

 ![Tags selection wrapping](/images/tag_specs.svg)